 The first signs for this are already there.
 In 2006, researchers already did the first successful experiment with a rabbit kidney.
-This was frozen, thawed and transplanted into another rabbit [link below].
-In 2016, this method of freezing and thawing was successfully applied to a more complex organ: the brain of a rabbit [link below].
+This was frozen, thawed and transplanted into another rabbit.
+In 2016, this method of freezing and thawing was successfully applied to a more complex organ: the brain of a rabbit.

 The costs for the operation are high: around $200,000 (for the entire body) and $80,000 (for the brain only).
 Members outside the United States and Canada pay $10,000 more for the preparations and transportation.
 For members in China this is actually $50,000.

-In addition, you also pay membership ($525 a year) and an amount of $180 a year so that Alcor’s doctors are ready to preserve you should you be close to death. [the prices are from 2019, at the bottom is a link to information about the costs].
+In addition, you also pay membership ($525 a year) and an amount of $180 a year so that Alcor’s doctors are ready to preserve you should you be close to death. [the prices are from 2019, here is the website with recent information].

 The amounts mentioned are a considerable investment, since it is not yet possible to defrost people and bring them back to life.
 Yet in interviews most members seem to accept this in a variant of the ‘Pascal’s wager’.

 That wager relates to believing in God: it is better to believe in God, because if God exists despite the small chance, then you are better off.
-This is also reflected in the research of bioethicist David Shaw [link below].
+This is also reflected in the research of bioethicist David Shaw.

-It is also the conclusion that Tim Urban reaches in his longread on this subject [link below].
+It is also the conclusion that Tim Urban reaches in his longread on this subject.
 If your death is followed by a funeral or cremation you know anyway that your chance of life is zero, why not gamble with a cryogenic suspension?